-To import the translations of your translatable resources back to the eSpace, select the option Import Language Resources in the File Menu, or by right-clicking on the Multilingual Locales folder.
-Service Studio displays a window for you to select the file to be imported from one of the following formats:
+To import the translations of your translatable resources back to the module, select the option Import Language Resources in the "Module" Menu, or by right-clicking on the Multilingual Locales folder.
+The development environment displays a window for you to select the file to be imported from one of the following formats:

 Select the Excel file containing your translatable resources translations to be imported: all languages translations are updated.